BrianLipscombe/power_standz/README.md

     Other Code was taken from frameworks and toolkits such as [bootstrap](https://getbootstrap.com/) and [Font Awesome](https://fontawesome.com/).

     All other code was improvised by the developer.

-## Developer Comments

-* For The Record

-    This milestone project was difficult.
-It seemed neverending and I'd love to move forward from it now.
-I'm proud of what I was able to accomplish even if it lacks distinction and fails.
-I had countless setbacks, including a Code Institute servers error that prevented me from accessing the course at the worst possible time.
-So while writing this and submitting my project last minute, I'm doing so while at work in between helping patients in the emergency department at a level II trauma hospital, in the middle of the night.
-I was also never able to utilize tutor support even though I tried once.

 ## Acknowledgements